 Changing SMTP provider means that the Sender Policy Framework (SPF) should be changed for all domains sending mail through BuyShared.
 An SPF policy is added as a DNS (TXT) record and provides information about what IP addresses are allowed to delivery e-mails for a given domain.
 Having a correct SPF policy in place for a domain is essential for mail deliverability.
 While mail is not automatically rejected from domains without an SPF record, it is a crucial factor.
 More detailed information about SPF is available at the Wikipedia page.

 MailChannels suggests using the following SPF TXT DNS record:

 This policy allows mail from the IP hosting the domain, the IP of the MX record of the domain, and MailChannels IP addresses.
 The “?all” means that mail sent from other IP’s should be marked as neutral.
 The exact interpretation differs between mail hosts.

 Because I only send mail through mailchannels I use a more strict SPF record:

 example.org TXT v=spf1 include:relay.mailchannels.net -all

 This policy only allows mail from MailChannels’ IP addresses and states that mail coming from any other IP should be considered non-genuine and fail.

 If you want to add the MailChannels IP space to your existing SPF record you simply need to add include:relay.mailchannels.net to your existing policy.

 How to add an SPF record depends on the DNS server used by your domain.
-If you are using the default BuyShared DNS servers (ns1-4.private-nameserver.net), you can add an SPF record through the “Zone Editor” in Cpanel.
+If you are using the default BuyShared DNS servers (ns1-4.private-nameserver.net) you will need to add/modify the SPF record from your hosing control panel.